 Skin changes are a normal part of aging.
-See your doctor if you have a new mole, growth or spot that hasn't healed after 4 to 8 weeks.
-This resource describes what to look for.
+Regularly check your skin for any changes.
+See your doctor if you notice a change or wound that doesn't go away within 4 weeks.

-basal cell, cancer , carcinoma, cancer screening, freckle, sun spot, age spot, mole, dermatoscope
+basal cell, cancer , carcinoma, cancer screening, freckle, sun spot, age spot, mole

 Is this information reliable, based on scientific research?

 Is it clear who developed the resource and how?

 Is the information easy to understand and easy to use?